DrRorschach/Github-Scraper/README.md

 <h2 id="status">Status</h2>

 For training purposes, the project is now complete.
 If you'd like to try out the tool, you can scan my Github profile where you'll find a repository named "TestRepo".
 It contains various files and subfolders with fake passwords and user information that can be used for testing purposes.

+<h2 id= "inspiration">Inspiration</h2>
+This project idea was inspired by Phd Security's 'Python Program That Can Scrape Github For Hackers'(https://www.youtube.com/watch?v=6UsdsC0B-vE), with changes made to the depth of the search, URL generation, and error handling.